Dewey-Data/deweydatapy/README_new.md

 * `read_local`: read data from locally saved csv.gz file

 ### 4. Examples
-I am going to use Advan weekly pattern as an example.
+I am going to use `Advan Weekly Pattern` as an example.
 ```Python
 import deweydatapy as ddp